trevordevore/levure/README.md

 The `MyApp` stack shows how to use behaviors for the stack scripts.
 The app also loads a library that the stack uses.

-## File and Folder Organization

-Application stack files are organized using folders.
-Any UI stacks go in the`components` folder.
+## Organizing a Levure Framework Application

+The framework is distributed in a `framework` folder that can be stored anywhere on your computer.
+The `levure.livecodescript` stack file is assigned as a behavior to the mainstack in the `standalone.livecode` stack file.

+Your app is configured using the `app.yml` YAML file.
+This file can be alongside the `standalone.livecode` stack file or directly within a folder that resides alongside the `standalone.livecode` stack file.

+Alongside the `app.yml` file is the `app.livecodescript` stack file.

+Alongside the `app.yml` file you may have a `components`, `libraries`, `frontscripts`, `backscripts`, or `helpers` folder.

+The `components` folder is where you will store the stacks used for your user interface.
 Each UI stack has a folder for the binary stack and a subfolder named behaviors for any behaviors assigned to the stack.
 The behavior stacks should be assigned to the `stackfiles` property of the UI stack so that they are loaded into memory as needed.

 ### An example